SolarmanAPP/solarman_app/README.md

-SolarMan App with Financing Tab included.
+SolarMan Full App with Estimate, Address Input, and Financing Tabs